amerizalde/datamining/_notes.md

 - collaborative filtering

 The goal is to recommend you the buyer an item to purchase.
-You want to buy a book.
-The system looks for other customers that are similar to you and shows you what they have purchased.
+While shopping the system looks for other customers that are similar to you and shows you what they have purchased.

-- How does the system find someone similar?
+#### Manhattan and Euclidean Distance

 If you previously bought ANYTHING ELSE from the system, and RATED it, the system will search all other customers who rated the item you bought, and pull up any books they bought.

-It will compute the Manhattan distance of your previous rating to all other customers who rated that object, and find the one closest to you.
+It will compute the relative distance of your previous rating to all other customers who rated that object, and find the one closest to you.

 Those customers book purchases that are rated highly will now be recommended to you.